 It is important to note that all possession of marijuana convictions include a two-year driver’s license suspension per Fla.
 Stat. § 322.055.
 If you are considering fighting these marijuana conviction penalties with a qualified defense attorney, it is best to contact one as soon as possible after your arrest.
 For Hernando County marijuana arrests, an experienced Brooksville marijuana crime defense lawyer can help you fight the charges.

 United for Care: People United for Medical Marijuana – United for Care is a non-profit organization that fights for the legalization of medical marijuana use in Florida.
-The group is currently working to create a massive petition for a constitutional ammendment to legalize cannabis use for medical purposes.
+The group is currently working to create a massive petition for a constitutional amendment to legalize cannabis use for medical purposes.

 Hernando County Drug Court – The Hernando County Drug Court is a treatment program designed to stop the root cause of offenders of certain drug-related crimes.
 The defendant pleads guilty and if he or she completes the program successfully, the charges may be dismissed.
 Follow this link for more information.